-The following sections describe how to configure syslog for Linux:
+This section describes how to configure syslog for Linux.

 IMPORTANT: The following sections describe a general method for configuring syslog for Linux, which may not apply to your specific distribution.
-Please contact your Linux distribution vendor for specific instructions on how to perform syslog fowarding.
+Please contact your Linux distribution vendor for specific instructions on how to perform syslog forwarding.
 For information about configuring your message collectors to accept inbound messages, see Daily Health Tasks.